It’s easier than ever to watch on-demand TV shows and movies on your Android device. But what about live TV?

 What About Free IPTV on Kodi?

-In this roundup, we wanted to focus on apps that specialize in IPTV.
-Kodi can play IPTV content, but also can do so much more that we didn’t feel it was a fair comparison.
+In this roundup, we focused on apps that specialize in IPTV.
+Kodi can play IPTV content, but also does so much more that we didn’t feel it was a fair comparison.